Strategy for a Low-Carbon future

 Thales aims to work with its entire value chain to achieve an ambitious reduction in its greenhouse gas emissions, with targets expressed in absolute values aligned with the Paris Agreeement:

-- 15% reduction in other CO2 emissions (resulting from purchasing, and use of Thales equipment by customers) by 2030, with an interim target of 7% in 2023.
+- 15% reduction in other CO2 emissions (supply chain and use of Thales’s products by its clients) by 2030, with an interim target of 7% in 2023.

 How much progress have we made?